Schlumberger Foundation Faculty for the Future Fellowships 2022/2023 (Funding available)

 Deadline: November 5, 2021

-Applications are open for the Schlumberger Foundation Faculty for the Future Fellowships 2021/2022.
-The Faculty for the Future program, launched in 2004, awards fellowships to women from developing and emerging countries to pursue PhD or Post-doctoral research in science, technology, engineering and mathematics (STEM) fields at leading universities worldwide.
+Applications are open for the Schlumberger Foundation Faculty for the Future Fellowships 2022/2023.
+The Faculty for the Future program, launched in 2004, awards fellowships to women from developing and emerging economies to pursue PhD or Post-doctoral research in science, technology, engineering and mathematics (STEM) fields at leading universities worldwide.

 You are eligible if:

 - You are a female and are a citizen of a developing country or emerging economy economy where women are underrepresented in Science, Technology, Engineering and Mathematics (STEM) disciplines.
 You are not eligible to apply if you hold secondary citizenship from a developed country.
 (N.B.
 If you have been awarded a Faculty for the Future grant and after the award you obtain citizenship of a developed country, the grant will be discontinued as of the date of such additional citizenship);

 - You are preparing for PhD or postdoctoral studies in STEM.
 The Faculty for the Future program does not fund Master level studies;